Rockoon

 A Deacon rockoon just after shipboard launch.

 A rockoon at liftoff, August 2022.

 A rockoon (from rocket and balloon) is a sounding rocket that, rather than being lit immediately while still on the ground, is first carried into the upper atmosphere by a gas-filled balloon, then separated from the balloon and ignited.
 This allows the rocket to achieve a higher altitude, as the rocket does not have to move under power through the lower and thicker layers of the atmosphere.
-A 2016 study by Acta Astronautica concluded that low-mass and high altitude launches give the best results.
+A 2016 study by Acta Astronautica concluded that low-mass and high-altitude launches give the best results.

 The original concept was developed by Cmdr.
 Lee Lewis, Cmdr.
 G. Halvorson, S. F. Singer, and James A. Van Allen during the Aerobee rocket firing cruise of the U.S.S.
 Norton Sound on March 1, 1949.

-A serious disadvantage is that unpiloted balloons cannot be steered, and consequently the location from which the rocket is launched can be uncertain.
+A serious disadvantage is that unpiloted balloons cannot be steered and consequently, the location from which the rocket is launched can be uncertain.
 Therefore, a large area for the fall of the rocket is required for safety reasons.
-The rockoons that Robert Ellis worked with cost around a tenth the cost of rockets.
+The rockoons that Robert Ellis worked with cost around a tenth of the cost of rockets.

 Early atmospheric research

 Time magazine reported in 1959: "Van Allen's 'Rockoons' could not be fired in Iowa for fear that the spent rockets would strike an Iowan or his house."
 Van Allen convinced the U.S. Coast Guard to let him fire his rockoons from the icebreaker Eastwind that was bound for Greenland.
 "The first balloon rose properly to 70,000 ft. [], but the rocket hanging under it did not fire.
 The second Rockoon behaved in the same maddening way.
-On the theory that extreme cold at high altitude might have stopped the clockwork supposed to ignite the rockets, Van Allen heated cans of orange juice, snuggled them into the third Rockoon's gondola and wrapped the whole business in insulation.
+On the theory that extreme cold at high altitude might have stopped the clockwork supposed to ignite the rockets, Van Allen heated cans of orange juice, snuggled them into the third Rockoon's gondola, and wrapped the whole business in insulation.
 The rocket fired."